NelisW/my3D-Trium/building/Trium-build.md

 - The brown wire is 'live' and is at 115 or 230 V relative to neutral.
 This is the dangerous wire.
 Under normal circumstances the electricity flows between live and neutral.
 No current from live/brown ever flows to the green/earth wire (if it does, this is called a fault condition).
 If your feet are touching wet soil and you touch the live (brown) wire the electricity will flow from live, through your body and feet into the earth/ground, potentially killing you in a most unpleasant manner.
 - Most electricity safety codes require a device (residual current device or earth leakage relay) which measures the difference in current flow between live and neutral.
 If this current exceeds some small value (20 mA) it means that some current from live is flowing to earth: an undesired fault condition.
 The device then breaks the electricity supply - not because of over-current but because of current earth leakage.

 All of the above apply when a three-pin connection is made to the electricity supply.
 If your country only have a two-pin supply or if your cable only has two pins and no earth conductor, the situation is very different.
-The wall plug can be plugged in in any orientation: there is no disctinction between Live and Neutral any more.
+The wall plug can be plugged in in any orientation: there is no distinction between Live and Neutral any more.
 And even worse, there is no Earth connection.
 Also, despite electricity safety codes' requirements, it may be that in some cases the Live and Neutral wires are exchanged, so that the terminal labelled with 'Neutral' may in fact be live.
 This can happen is someone wired a plug the wrong way around - which happens frequently.

 According to [this video](https://www.youtube.com/watch?v=Bqar4cuVF_A), the colour code (or is it color code?) in the US is as follows.
 So please translate the colours to your local custom.
 Please take the time and watch this video.